PetrGlad/emmate/README.md

 * Comfortable workflow with keyboard.
 * Allows making fine adjustments of notes and tempo.
 * Unlimited undo/redo.
 Never loose session data.
 Non destructive edits, do not override original files.
-* Blackbox recording (always-on MIDI recording).
+* Flight recorder (always-on MIDI recording).

-I'd love to see this in one of commercial or open-source DAWs and even pay money for that, but I do not see it happening.
+I'd love this to be in one of commercial or open-source DAWs and even pay money for that, but I do not see it happening.

 ## Status